-Criminal Record Check
+Criminal Record History

-- Highlight best practice considerations for your screening program – our criminology experts are available to discuss the convictions that we uncover
+- Highlight best practice considerations for your screening program

 Global Reach, Local Knowledge

 Depending on the country in question, the agency conducting the criminal record check and any associated service will vary within the United Kingdom (UK).
 In England & Wales, these checks are processed by the Disclosure and Barring Service (DBS), whereas in Northern Ireland, checks are conducted by Access NI, and in Scotland by Disclosure Scotland.
-Sterling works closely with these national bodies as well as a wealth of other global safeguarding authorities, ensuring we are perfectly positioned to offer the appropriate level of criminal record check for any employment position, anywhere in the world.
+First Advantage works closely with these national bodies as well as a wealth of other global safeguarding authorities, ensuring we are perfectly positioned to offer the appropriate level of criminal record check for any employment position, anywhere in the world.

 What is a Criminal Record Check?